 The key to sales engagement is getting our buyer to respond and say, “Yes, I’d like to take a meeting.
 Yes, I want to have a conversation.”

-But that’s just step one, because sales engagement happens all throughout the sales process, from the first meeting through contract signature and customer implementation.
+But that’s just step one, because sales and customer engagement happens all throughout the sales process, from the first “hello” with the prospect, through to having the, now customer signing the contract, and through the customer onboarding process.

-Get your sellers to engage with their buyers on social media continuously.
-Ultimately, it means creating a stronger, healthier relationship between the two parties, which is the foundation of modern sales and social selling.My interactions with my #prospects have been easier after I read this article and applied the tips and #SalesTools for engagement recommended here.
+Showing your sales professionals how to identify and engage with prospects by leveraging social media is the best way to boost sales engagement and build lasting connections with your target audience.
+Ultimately, when you can engage with buyers, you begin to create a stronger and healthier relationship, which is the foundation of modern sales and social selling.My interactions with my #prospects have been easier after I read this article and applied the tips and #SalesTools for engagement recommended here.
 My results?
 More conversations and conversions!
 Click To Tweet

 Sales engagement is a crucial element of the prospecting process.

-If your sales reps are having a hard time connecting with prospects or you are not hitting your sales goals, that’s probably a good indicator that it’s time to try a new sales methodology.
+If your sales reps or sales teams are having a hard time connecting with prospects or you are not hitting your sales goals, that’s probably a good indicator that it’s time to try a new sales methodology.

-With this simple formula, a sales rep can go from #StupidSelling to conduct effective sales engagement with potential customers.
+With this simple formula, a sales rep can have an easy framework to follow to dramatically improve their sales activity and be able to conduct effective sales engagement with potential customers.

 Sales Engagement vs. Sales Enablement

-Sales enablement is about helping your sellers.
-There’s usually a sales enablement team (or it could be Marketing or Customer Success) that is enabling the sales team to be more productive and have more sales conversations, providing them with tools, technology, messaging, marketing content, and distribution.
+Sales enablement is about helping your sellers more effectively engage with buyers.
+There’s usually a sales enablement team (or it could be Marketing or Customer Success) that is enabling the sales team to be more effective and productive and to have more sales conversations, providing them with tools, technology, messaging, marketing content, and distribution.
 They can also provide methodologies, sales cadences, and playbooks.

 Sales enablement is like the piping or internal stuff that prepares sellers to go out and perform well, from software and training to scripts and content.